Indra Birowo

-Indra Birowo (born January 9, 1973) is an actor and comedian, who made his television debut in Extravaganza.
+Indra Birowo (born 9 January 1973) is an Indonesian actor and comedian, who made his television debut in the comedy show Extravaganza.

 Indra is the third child of Wargandi Suryo and Farida Yusuf.
 He was educated at Canisius College in Jakarta.

 He made his film debut in Bintang Jatuh in 2000.
 He has gone on to appear in numerous Indonesian movies and soap operas.